Excel VBA course / reference

 End Function

-Give variables logical names and declarere their type explicitly.
+Give variables logical names and declare their type explicitly.

 Variable typeMeaningConversion function